-When the Confederate army attacked Washington, D.C., on July 1864, the Union commander-in-chief visited the front operation base at Fort Stevens on two days of the battle, which the Union ultimately won.
-During the stay, at one point the gunfire came dangerously close to the president.
-Legend has it that Colonel Oliver Wendell Holmes Jr., a future Supreme Court justice, barked, “Get down, you fool!”
-Lincoln ducked down from the fort’s parapet and left the battlefield unharmed.
-Lincoln might have been the only sitting American president to come under enemy fire while in office.
+When the Confederate army attacked Washington, D.C., on July 1864, the Union commander-in-chief and the President of United States visited the front operation base at Fort Stevens.
+The battle was ultimately won by the Union armies, but, at the line of fire, one particular incident nearly took Lincoln’s life one year prior to his assassination.
+During the stay, to observe the enemy, he once went to a higher ground.
+At one point a gunfire came dangerously close to him.
+According to a legend, Colonel Oliver Wendell Holmes Jr., barked at Lincoln, “Get down, you fool!” he ducked down from the fort’s parapet and left the battlefield unharmed.

 9, Poisoned Milk Killed Lincoln’s Mother

-When Abraham was just 9 years old in 1818, his mother, Nancy Lincoln, died of a “milk sickness” that swept across southern Indiana in the 1800s.
-It was later learned that the strange disease was due to drinking tainted milk from a cow that had ingested poisonous white snakeroot.
+Nancy Lincoln died when her son Abraham Lincoln was just 9 years old in 1818.
+She died because of a “milk sickness” that took many lives across southern Indiana in the 1800s.
+It was later discovered that the disease was due to drinking contaminated milk or eating meat from a group of cows that had ingested toxic white snakeroot.

 8. The U.S. Civil War Had A Balloon Corps Established By Abraham Lincoln